Fire Starters

 Igniting a fire can be done in several ways, of course, the easiest by using an instant flame.
 Having a set of weatherproof matches or a windproof lighter is the ideal situation to be in.
 Investing in a fire starter that can be easily carried or fit on a key chain is also a viable option. - What is a fire starter?

-There are a few options including a magnesium flint fire starter, which has a strip of magnesium flint and a serrated steel striker; a spark wheel, which is a wheel made of flint that is flicked; and a ferrocerium rod and metal striker, which is a synthetic pyrophoric alloy that produces sparks when struck. - What can I do if I don’t have a commercial fire starter?
+There are a few options including a magnesium flint fire starter, which has a strip of magnesium flint and a serrated steel striker; a spark wheel, which is a wheel made of flint that is flicked; and a ferrocerium rod and metal striker, which is a synthetic pyrophoric alloy that produces sparks when struck. - How does a ferrocerium rod (or firesteel) work?

 A fire can be started by focusing the sun’s rays intensely on a piece of paper or tinder, using a reflective surface like an eyeglasses lens, the reflector out of a flashlight or a water-filled bottle.
 Depending on how bright the sun is, it will heat the paper or tinder to the point that it catches fire.
 The tighter and more focused the beam of light, the quicker it will ignite.
+You can also practice making fire with friction-based methods, such as the hand drill, bow drill, or fire plow, though these are much harder to master.